VladMaly/MockWebsite_ResumeRoast/README.md

 Extract/Unzip files.

-Then to launch open index.html with your favourite browser(Example: right-click => 'Open-With' => Google Chrome).
+Then to launch website, open index.html with your favourite browser(Example: right-click on index.html => 'Open-With' => Google Chrome).